iceablemedia/materia-lite-gutenberg/readme.txt

 * Enhanced: Removed custom fallback for wp_nav_menu
 * Added: Filter the default fallback menu (wp_page_menu) so it inherits correct styles
 * Added: Filter the default fallback menu (wp_page_menu) to show an additional "customize this menu" link (only shown to logged in admin)
+* Enhanced: Removed default sidebar widgets and replaced with a link to widget customization (only shown to logged in admin)

 = 1.0.3 =
 July 21th, 2017